Estadi Ciutat de València

 Estadi Ciutat de València ([esˈtaði siwˈtad de vaˈlensia]; Estadio Ciudad de Valencia [esˈtaðjo θjuˈðað ðe βaˈlenθja]; City of Valencia Stadium) is a football stadium in Valencia and is the home ground of Levante UD.
 Built in 1969 and holding up to 26,354 spectators, it is the 23rd-largest stadium in Spain and the 4th-largest in the Valencian Community.

+The stadium hosted an international friendly between Spain and Scotland on 4 September 2004.
+The game was abandoned with half an hour to play as lightning struck out the floodlights shortly after Raúl had made the score 1–1.

 On 8 September 2014, the ground hosted Spain's first match of UEFA Euro 2016 qualification, a 5–1 victory over North Macedonia.

+The stadium was renovated in 2020, with a new roof, video scoreboards and ambient lighting installed.

+In late 2022, Villarreal CF temporarily played at the ground due to works at their Estadio de la Cerámica.